isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 ## New system calls

-In order to make things work, and to make things work efficiently, a few new systcalls had to be added to round out the interfaces.
+In order to make things work,
+and to make things work efficiently, a few new system calls had to be added to round out the interfaces.

-It is here in Unix history that we get `statsfs` and `fstatsfs`, to get a userland interface to filesystems.
+It is here in Unix history that we get `statsfs` and `fstatsfs`, to get an interface to filesystems in userland.
 We also gain `getdirentries` (plural) to get multiple directory entries at once (depending on the size of the buffer provided), which makes directory reading faster a lot for remote filesystems.